eels/dotfiles/README.md

 ## Local Secrets & Other Personal Items

 To keep environment variables and other personal tokens out of the commit history, create a `.localrc` file in the root of the project directory and `.bash_profile` will automatically pick it up.
-Magic ✨
+Magic :sparkles:

 ## License